-Annual Cash Bonuses The Company's program includes granting annual cash bonuses reflecting the Company's and the individual executive's performance.
-Annual cash bonuses paid to each named executive officer to reflect the breadth of their expertise and responsibility, and to make the cash component of the named executive officers' compensation competitive with that of their peers at competing firms.
-The Company maintains discretion to vary overall cash compensation for a given year by varying the size of the cash bonus based on corporate performance and individual performance.
-These cash bonuses reflect a material part of the named executive officers' overall compensation, with target payments typically ranging from 20% to 200% of salary, depending on position and overall company performance, and subject to the Compensation Committee's discretion to award bonuses greater or lower than the target if they deem it appropriate.
+Annual Discretionary Cash Bonuses - The Company's program also includes granting of discretionary annual cash bonuses reflecting the Company's and the individual executive's performance.
+Annual cash bonuses may be paid to named executive officers and other officers and executives to reflect the breadth of their expertise and responsibility, achievement of certain financial or strategic results and to make the cash component of compensation competitive with that of their peers at competing firms.
+The Company maintains broad discretion to vary overall cash compensation for a given year by varying the amount, if any, of such cash bonuses.
+These cash bonuses may reflect a material part of the named executive officers' overall compensation, with payments ranging from 0% to 100% of salary, depending on position, individual and overall company performance.
+Annual cash bonuses, if any, paid to the chief executive officers are determined based on the chairman's recommendation and approved by the Compensation Committee.
+Annual cash bonuses paid to other named executive officers are calculated based on the chief executive officer's recommendation and approved by the Compensation Committee.
+Annual cash bonuses are subject to the Compensation Committee's discretion to award bonuses greater or lower than the recommended amount if they deem it appropriate.
+In fiscal 2009, the Compensation Committee awarded discretionary cash bonuses for achievement of certain operational and financial objectives of \$250,000 to the chief executive officer in fiscal 2009.